As of April 2021, Oclean have launched an updated model of the X Pro.

 Without factoring the cost of replacement brush heads, I know that for what you are gettting this is good value.

-I mentioned previously the Xiaomi Mi which is similar, but lacks some of the advanced tracking features.
-This works out at 10 cents per day.
+The Xiamoni Mi which is similar, but lacks some of the advanced tracking features.
+This works out at $0.10 per day.

-If a smart brush, with Bluetooth, a touchscreen and tracking is not your thing, the less featured, but strong performing Sonicare ProtectiveClean 4100 and Oral-B Pro 1000 at 13 cents and 9 cents respectively are great choices.
+If a smart brush, with Bluetooth, a touchscreen and tracking is not your thing, the less featured, but strong performing Oral-B Smart 1500 at 11 cents per day is a great choice.

 Please note that all prices quoted are approximates and will vary based on location, supplier and time of purchase.
 These figures were correct at the time of writing and should not be relied upon as hard fact, but used as a guide during your decision process.